 Cannabis Joins Alcohol and Caffeine as Recreational Choice in Sociability

-BEER, WINE, SPIRITS, COFFEE, TEA AND COCA COLA are beverage choices that have been linked to social, cultural, economic and political trends, and in their time, were either considered a risk or benefit to health and society.
+BEER, WINE, SPIRITS, COFFEE, TEA AND COCA COLA are beverage choices that have been linked to social, cultural, economic and political trends.
+They have either been considered a risk or benefit to health and society at various points in time.
 In The History of the World in Six Glasses, author Tom Standage traces the role of each beverage in shaping social interaction.

 NORMALIZING CANNABIS SPREADS THROUGHOUT THE WORLD